Safe Sport Training for Parents and Non-Athletes

 Parents are a critical component to our overall goal of protecting children from sexual abuse.
 The comprehensive online programming includes information about how offenders operate; how to recognize and respond to boundary violations, myths and facts about child sexual abuse and USA Swimming’s Athlete Protection Policies and Procedures.

-FOR USA SWIMMING MEMBERS: Access the training for parents at www.usaswimming.org/learn
+Access the training for parents at https://www.usaswimming.org/resource-center/athlete-protection-training